NicholasStambaugh/Pass-Article-Paywalls-Python/README.md

 ```

 When you run the script, it will download the article, parse it, and use nltk to generate a summary of the article.
 It will then print out the title, URL, summary, set_summary, and text of the article.

+# Pythonic.py

+This is a pythonic version of the newsletter article summarizer script that uses the newspaper and nltk libraries.
+The script takes a list of newsletter article URLs, downloads and summarizes each article, and prints the title, URL, and summary of each article.

+It uses list comprehension to iterate over the URLs and the with statement to ensure proper resource management.
+The code is more concise and readable than the previous version, using descriptive variable names and f-strings for string formatting.